 (SBE) firm on the team is Gregg Wies & Gardner Architects, LLC (New

-The Advisory Committee is expected to meet three times during the course of the CCRS.
-All meetings will be open to the public, and meeting documents will be posted here as they become available.
+The Advisory Committee met four times during the course of CCRS.
+All meetings were open to the public, and meeting documents are posted on the website.

-Two sets of public informational meetings are planned for the CCRS.
-Details of these meetings will be posted here as information becomes available.
+Two sets of public informational meetings were held for the CCRS.
+Details of these meetings are posted here:

-Newsletters will be produced to keep the public informed of the progress
+Newsletters were produced to keep the public informed of the progress

 on the CCRS.
-These newsletters will be distributed to public libraries and
+These newsletters were distributed to public libraries and

 town halls in the Study Corridor.
-They will also be emailed to interested
+They were also emailed to interested